UBC-MOAD/Reshapr/docs/pkg_development.rst

 Running the Unit Tests
 ======================

-The test suite for the :kbd:`Reshapr` package is in :file:`Reshapr/tests/`.
+The test suite for the :py:obj:`Reshapr` package is in :file:`Reshapr/tests/`.
 The `pytest`_ tool is used for test parametrization and as the test runner for the suite.

 .. _pytest: https://docs.pytest.org/en/latest/